BIOP/qupath-extension-cellpose/README.md

 Follow the instructions to install Cellpose from [the main Cellpose repository](https://github.com/mouseland/cellpose).
 This extension will need to know the path to your Cellpose environment.

+Note that there is currently a bug in Cellpose v2.1.1, where all training and prediction is done twice, so until the issue is fixed, the recommended version of cellpose is v2.0.5.

 ### NOTE: `scikit-image` Dependency
 As of version 0.4 of this extension, QC (quality control) is run **automatically** when training a model.